mpumasupa/Milagros-Pumasupa-AI-Portafolio-/README.md

 │       ├── data/
 │       ├── docs/
 │       ├── notebooks/
-│       └── src/                ### Contains the main source code of the NewsBot project, structured into submodules handling tasks such as text analysis, conversational processing, language modeling, and general utilities.
+│       └── src/                # Contains the main source code of the NewsBot 2.0  project.
 ├── MachineLearning-Course/
 │   ├── README.md
 │   └── Project1-1/            # Projects coming soon as the course progresses